 Common Confusion: Fake Challan SMS

-Be wary of SMS messages or links claiming you have an unpaid challan.
+Be wary of SMS messages or links claiming you have an unpaid challan, especially if they ask for personal banking details.
 Always verify challans only through the official Parivahan portal or mParivahan app.
-Fraudulent links can lead to phishing scams.
+Fraudulent links can lead to phishing scams and financial fraud.

 Delaying challan payments can lead to increased penalties, court summons, or even the impoundment of your vehicle in some cases.
-The system is designed to track unpaid fines, and ignoring them will not make them disappear.
-Paying promptly avoids these escalating issues and ensures your vehicle’s records remain clear.
+Paying promptly avoids these escalating issues and ensures your vehicle’s records remain clear, preventing future complications.

 Conclusion